RMNCLDYO/gemini-ai-toolkit/.github/CONTRIBUTING.md

-# Contributing to the project
+# Contributing to the project!

 We welcome contributions!
 This document provides guidelines and instructions for contributing to this project.